4naama/navigen-go/docs/navigen-spec.md

 NaviGen enforces strict privacy:

-  • No PII collected or inferred
+  • No PII stored in NaviGen systems; billing identity is handled by Stripe only
   • No cookies used for tracking
   • No cross-site profiling
   • VisitorID optional and anonymous